Soooonic/design-patterns/creational-patterns/builder/readme.md

 so we now have two problems:
 * create object with large number of optional parameters that can be error prone because most of the time, the type of arguments are same and from client side its hard to maintain the order of the argument
-* object will be in inconistent state if the object is immutable and doesn't have setters so if there some attributes i will know it in later stage in the code, then i will never set them to the object
+* object will be in inconsistent state if the object is immutable and doesn't have setters so if there some attributes i will know it in later stage in the code, then i will never set them to the object
     example: